telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

       padding: 0;
     }

-There may be scenarios when the above styles are undesired and need to be removed or overridden.
-To remove all the styles, execute the following code after the Editor has been initialized:
+To avoid the default content styles demonstrated in the previous example, remove or override them after the Editor is initialized by executing the following code.

     var editor = $("#EditorID").data("kendoEditor");
     var styleTag = editor.body.parentNode.getElementsByTagName("style")[0];
     styleTag.parentNode.removeChild(styleTag);

-To override the above styles, use custom styles with [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selectors and inject those custom styles in an [Editor stylesheet](http://demos.telerik.com/kendo-ui/editor/styles).
-When doing so, it is not required to customize the widget's Formatting tool.
+You can also use custom styles with [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selectors and inject those custom styles in an [Editor stylesheet](http://demos.telerik.com/kendo-ui/editor/styles).
+In such cases, you do not have to customize the Formatting tool of the Editor.

 ## See Also